 Over the years, the United States has been home, and is home still, to some of the world's tallest buildings and most iconic skyscrapers.
 Eleven outstanding American buildings have managed to be recognized as ranking amongst the tallest buildings in the world.
 New York City specifically stands out as having 9 of the world's tallest buildings found in and around it.
 Chicago and New York City have always been the major focal pints of the American skyscraper building sector, and remain as such today.
 After considering factors like the highest occupied floors, actual building height, and observation deck elevations, we have listed the 10 tallest buildings in the US.

 The Bank of America Tower, which stands at 1,200 feet and has approximately 154 floors, was completed in the year 2009.
-It is the 28th tallest building in the world, and the 3rd tallest in New York City.
 The unique project, which cost over $1 billion total, was designed by the popular COOKFOX Architects with the aim of becoming the world's most ecologically friendly and efficient building.
 In 2010, the unique tower was awarded by the Council on Tall Buildings and Urban Habitat with the prestigious "2010 Best Tall Building Americas Award."
 The Bank of America Tower is currently owned by the Bank of America.
 The Bank of America Tower is also a unique tower in that it was made using recycled materials, and has been designed to handle a variety of natural disasters.

-The Empire State Building, which is the 28th tallest building in the world and the 4th tallest in the US, is the 2nd oldest skyscraper in the world.
+The Empire State Building, which is iconic in its own right, is the second oldest skyscraper in the world.
 It was the world's first building to contain more than 100 floors, and was also the world's tallest building from 1931 until 1972.
 The 102-story skyscraper is currently owned by the Empire State Reality Trust, and is located in Midtown Manhattan.
-The Empire State Building recently completed an extensive renovation totaling $500 million, with around $120 Million being spent on transforming the building into a more environmentally-friendly and energy efficient structure.
+The Empire State Building recently completed an extensive renovation totaling $500 million, with around $120 million being spent on transforming the building into a more environmentally-friendly and energy efficient structure.
 This unique building, which is generally thought of as an American cultural icon, stands at 1,250 feet tall.
 It has been named by the American Society of Civil Engineers as one of the ‘Seven Wonders of the Modern World’.

 Trump International Hotel & Tower is also commonly referred to by the names 'Trump Tower” and “Trump Tower Chicago”.
-The skyscraper, which is also a condominium-hotel, is located in downtown Chicago, and is named after Donald Trump, a candidate for the 2016 US presidential elections and billionaire real estate developer.
-The Trump International Hotel & Tower was originally planned to become the world's tallest building, but alternative measures were taken after the World Trade Center Attacks.
-The construction of the world's 14th tallest building was completed in 2009, with the skyscraper having a total of 92 floors and a height of 1,389 feet.
+The skyscraper, which is also a condominium-hotel, is located in downtown Chicago.
+The Trump International Hotel & Tower was originally supposed to be taller - and even soar to the title of the world's tallest - but alternative measures were taken after the World Trade Center Attacks.
+The construction of this building was completed in 2009, with the skyscraper having a total of 92 floors and a height of 1,389 feet.

 2. Willis Tower, Chicago - 1,451 Feet